Moduli of flat connections in positive characteristic: Local systems in positive characteristic

-Here we use $g$ to denote the genus of the spectral curve.
-On the other hand we compute for the Higgs bundle corresponding to $(E,\nabla)$ and $S$, i.e. for $\pi_*L$ the Euler characteristic
+Here we use $g$ to denote the arithmetic genus of the spectral cover $Y^{(1)}_a$.
+On the other hand, we compute for the Higgs bundle corresponding to $(E,\nabla)$ and $S$, that is, for $\pi_*L$ the Euler characteristic